Project-Alphaa/Pixel-Guns/README.md

 [![Discord](https://img.shields.io/badge/Discord-Invite-blue?style=for-the-badge&logo=discord)](https://discord.gg/the-alpha-server-852655613669277777)

 ### **📘 Description**
-Chunky Guns Mod is a thrilling weapon mod offering nine customizable firearms.
-Unleash your creativity by personalizing each weapon with attachments and enchantments to enhance their performance.
-Dye options allow you to change both the weapon and attachment colours.
-Additionally, this mod introduces grenades and stun grenades for added excitement.
+Chunky Guns Mod a thrilling weapon mod allowing customizable firearms that bring your gameplay to life.
+Unleash your creativity by personalizing each weapon with various attachments.
+Use the aim test dummy to refine your accuracy and test your skills.
+Moreover, this mod adds grenades and bulletproof vests, elevating the excitement of your battleground experience.

 ---